ItsNotGoodName/smtpbridge/README.md

 # Config

-Config file is loaded from one of the following locations.
+Config file is loaded from one of the following locations in order.

 - `config.yaml`
 - `config.yml`